 - AutoEligibility for real-time insurance verification built into the workflow

 TMR Take: Planet DDS is the default choice for DSOs above 10 locations for a reason.
 The platform was built cloud-native for multi-site from day one.
 If you are acquiring practices and need a unified system fast, Denticon is the safest bet.
-The downside?
-Like every enterprise vendor, pricing is a black box.
-Negotiate hard, especially on per-location rates at scale.
+As with most enterprise platforms, pricing is customized -- be sure to discuss per-location rates at scale.

 2. CareStack -- The Enterprise Challenger